kieranwv/astro-theme-vitesse/README.md

-# vitesse-astro-theme
+# Vitesse theme for Astro

-🏕 Vitesse theme for Astro blog, supports Vue and UnoCSS.
+Vitesse theme for Astro blog, supports Vue and UnoCSS.